Tool Library Initiative

 Why is Kirkland exploring this?

 To expand access to tools, reduce cost barriers, support sustainability goals, and provide a shared community resource.
+Based on community interest, bringing a Tool Library to Kirkland has been an interest of City Council for many years.

 Who would be able to borrow tools?